maggieholahan/GEOS505-BSU2022/README.md

 Email: [maggieholahan@u.boisestate.edu](mailto:maggieholahan@u.boisestate.edu)

-1. Goal 1 : Practice using Python language in my research and eventually switch over to primarily using python
+1. Goal 1 : Practice using Python language in my research and eventually switch over to primarily using python (semester goal)
-2. Goal 2 : Be more independent at troubleshooting
+2. Goal 2 : Be more independent at troubleshooting (daily/weekly practice)
-3. Goal 3 : Set deadlines and be better with SMART goal progression
+3. Goal 3 : Set deadlines and be better with SMART goal progression (weekly goal)

 ## SMART Goals